 - Tap on Google.

 - Toggle on Backup by Google One.

 - You can also go into Google Account data and select other data you can sync.
 This includes the Calendar, Docs, Google Fit, Keep, and much more.

 - Go back to the main Backup settings.

 How to back up your Android phone with Amazon Photos, OneDrive, and others?

 Cloud services are a dime and a dozen, and Google isn’t the only one offering oodles of storage.
-In fact, Microsoft’s OneDrive is a very competent alternative.
-If you are subscribing to Office 365, the company tosses in 1TB of online storage for free.
+Microsoft’s OneDrive is a very competent alternative.
+If you subscribe to Office 365, the company tosses in 1TB of online storage for free.